niranjan-cell/EPAM_Training-3/Kubernetes/kubernetesCheetSheet.md

 kubectl get ing : To list the ingress kubectl describe ing <ingress_name> : To describe the ingress kubectl delete ing <ingress_name> : To delete the ingress

+# namespace
+kubectl config set-context --current --namespace <namespace_name> : To mark some namespace as default
 ```